AlyshaJohnson/green-quiz/README.md

 - For better code readability, it was suggested to split out some code into more functions, for instance splitting out the updateProgreeCounter() function from the showNextQuestion() function.
 This has been corrected.
 - To reduce amount of buttons and simplify code, the 'submit' button can be a label change on the 'next' button when the last question is reached rather than a change of button.
 - As the JavaScript code for the Instructions pop-up did not interfere with the Quiz itself, it was suggested to split the code into two files: 'script.js' and 'instructions.js' to improve code readbility.
 This has been corrected.
+- Navigation through the quiz is broken.
+This was due to the if loop determinant in the activateButton function not asking if an answer button was selected.
+This has been corrected.
-- On the Instructions pop-up there is a bug preventing the user from cycling through the instructions and blocking the autorun() function.
+- On the Instructions pop-up there is a bug preventing the user from cycling through the instructions.
+This was due to an error pointing to the instructions array.
 This has now been fixed.
+- The mp4 files were not loading and playing.
+To fix this the file type was changed to a gif and the element holding the media is now an img.

 ### 3.4 Unfixed Bugs